Atif Bashir

-Atif Qureshi Bashir (born 3 April 1985) is an ex-professional football player, whose career came to an end due to extensive knee injuries over the past three years.
-His latest club football was with Dinas Powys and at international level for the Pakistan national team.
+Atif Qureshi Bashir (عاطف قریشی بشیر; born 3 April 1985) is a former professional football player who played as a defender.
+Born in Germany, he represented the Pakistan national team.

 Club career

 Early career

-Born to a German-Turkish mother and British-Pakistani father, Bashir is a defender who is equally comfortable playing at right-back, in the centre of defence, Bashir spent seven years as a youth at professional clubs such as Hertha Berlin and Cardiff City.
+Born to a German Turkish mother and British Pakistani father, Bashir started as a defender equally comfortable playing at right-back, and the centre of defence.
+Bashir spent seven years as a youth at professional clubs such as Hertha Berlin and Cardiff City.

 Welsh football

 After leaving Cardiff City, Bashir signed for Afan Lido in 2004 and played 11 games scoring 1 goal for the club.
-After one season with Lido, he went to Maesteg Park A.F.C. in 2005 and spent one season playing 32 games and scoring two goals.
+After one season with Lido, he went to Maesteg Park A.F.C. in 2005 and spent one season playing 34 games and scoring two goals.
 He then went to Cardiff Grange Quins in 2007, making eight appearances in the Welsh Premier League, scoring one goal.
-He had a short spell at the Welsh Premier League team Haverfordwest County A.F.C. and then moved to Barry Town, where he impressed and became a fans' favourite, also becoming Barry's first international player, making headlines and appearing 45 times and scoring five goals for the club.
+He had a short spell at the Welsh Premier League team Haverfordwest County A.F.C. and then moved to Barry Town, where he impressed and became a fans' favourite, also becoming Barry's first international player.
 He later on made a move to Bridgend Town in 2010 but in the same year he returned to Barry Town.